World Dream Bank

 - The Laxdale Saga follows Gudrun from a bright, precocious teen with psychic dreams to an envious, angry adult who pushes a ruinous family feud, to an old woman full of regret--but loving her granddaughter Hedris, a bright psychic teen like a new Gudrun, who ends up having a far more peaceful life--family feuds settled.

-- ACTION: practice visualization and will only on small, innocuous things.
-And act only with great caution.
+- ACTION: practice visualization and willpower only on small innocuous things.
+Act only with caution.
 I know what I want, but not what I need...

 LISTS AND LINKS: